 Xenobiotics and heavy metals in Ghana

-InfoStart date: 1 February, 2021 End date: 15 September, 2021 Project type: South-driven projects (prior to 2017) Project code: 16-P03-GHA Countries: Ghana Thematic areas: Aquatic environment and resources, Waste management, Lead institution: Kwame Nkrumah University of Science and Technology (KNUST), Ghana Partner institutions: Aarhus University (AU), Department of Environmental Science, Denmark Water Research Institute (WRI), The Council for Scientific and Industrial Research, Ghana Ghana Meteorological Agency (GMet), Ghana Project website: go to website (the site might be inactive) Project coordinator: Godfred Darko Total grant: 6,987,548 DKK
+InfoStart date: 1 February, 2016 End date: 15 September, 2022 Project type: South-driven projects (prior to 2017) Project code: 16-P03-GHA Countries: Ghana Thematic areas: Aquatic environment and resources, Waste management, Lead institution: Kwame Nkrumah University of Science and Technology (KNUST), Ghana Partner institutions: Water Research Institute (WRI), Ghana Ghana Meteorological Agency (GMet), Ghana Aarhus University (AU), Denmark Project website: go to website (the site might be inactive) Project coordinator: Godfred Darko Total grant: 6,987,548 DKK Project files:

 The project addresses dispersal and effects of heavy metals and xenobiotic substances in the Ghanaian environment, primarily from rapidly increasing activities in informal economic sectors like artisanal mining (ASM) and management of waste electronic and electric equipment (WEEE).
 Earlier local-scale investigations and studies at known polluted sites prove the problem is important, but little systematic and dependable data exist on larger scale.
 Although ASM activities have been sought regulated since 1989, the efforts have in many studies been evalu-ated as ineffective, and awareness is low on individual and community level.